lakshma/lakshma.github.io/_posts/2015-05-07-about-state-in-web-app.md

 ---
 layout: post
-title: Role of state in web apps
+title: State(less/ful)ness in web apps
 ---

 What is state ?
 In the world of computer science, state is a technical term for all the stored information, at a given instant in time.
 Output of a computer program